Environmental Protection Agency (EPA).

 C. Exposure Assessment

 2. Dietary exposure from drinking water.
-The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for spinosad in drinking water.
-These simulation models take into account data on the physical, chemical, and fate/transport characteristics of spinosad.
-Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.
+The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for spinosad and spinetoram in drinking water.
+These simulation models take into account data on the physical, chemical, and fate/transport characteristics of spinosad and spinetoram.
+Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/about-water-exposure-models-used-pesticide.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).

-Spinosad is currently registered for the following uses that could result in residential exposures: Application to turfgrass and ornamentals.
-EPA assessed residential exposure using the following assumptions: The Agency has concluded that spinosad and spinetoram are toxicologically equivalent; therefore, residential exposure to both spinosad and spinetoram was evaluated.
-Spinosad is currently registered for homeowner application to turf grass and ornamentals.
-Spinetoram is registered for homeowner applications to gardens, lawns/ornamentals and turf grass.
-Since spinosad and spinetoram control the same pests, EPA concludes that these products will not be used for the same uses in combination with each other and thus combining spinosad and spinetoram residential exposures would overstate exposure.
+The use on tea will not result in residential exposure; however, spinosad and spinetoram are currently registered for the following uses that could result in residential exposures: Including home lawns and pet (cats/kittens) spot-on applications; therefore there is potential for residential handler and post-application exposures to both spinosad and spinetoram Since spinosad and spinetoram control the same pests, EPA concludes that these products will not be used for the same uses in combination with each other and thus combining spinosad and spinetoram residential exposures would overstate exposure.
+EPA assessed residential exposure for both spinosad and spinetoram using the most conservative residential exposure scenarios for either chemical.

-EPA has not found spinosad/spinetoram to share a common mechanism of toxicity with any other substances, and spinosad/spinetoram does not appear to produce a toxic metabolite produced by other substances.
-For the purposes of this tolerance action, therefore, EPA has assumed that spinosad/spinetoram does not have a common mechanism of toxicity with other substances.
-For information regarding EPA's efforts to determine which chemicals have a common mechanism of toxicity and to evaluate the cumulative effects of such chemicals, see EPA's website at http://www.epa.gov/pesticides/cumulative.
+EPA has not found spinosad to share a common mechanism of toxicity with any other substances, and spinosad does not appear to produce a toxic metabolite produced by other substances.
+For the purposes of this tolerance action, therefore, EPA has assumed that spinosad does not have a common mechanism of toxicity with other substances.
+For information regarding EPA's efforts to determine which chemicals have a common mechanism of toxicity and to evaluate the cumulative effects of such chemicals, see EPA's website at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/cumulative-assessment-risk-pesticides.

 D. Safety Factor for Infants and Children